Rxmsay/Youtube-mass-unsubscribes/README.md

 # Youtube-mass-unsubscribe!
 unsubscribe from all channels on youtube effortlessly and quickly

-1 - Go to your subscription manager by clicking on “Subscriptions.”
+1 - Go to your subscription manager by clicking on “Subscriptions.” or click here: https://www.youtube.com/feed/subscriptions

-2 - Click on “Manage” in the upper-right section.
+2 - Click on “Manage” in the upper-right section. or https://www.youtube.com/feed/subscriptions

 3 - Press Ctrl + Shift + i